 D. Exploring the wonders of the universe has captivated humanity since ancient times.

-The good news is that the process for answering these questions correctly is the same as you’ll find in our chapter on Transition words, so check that out for further practice and ideas.
+The good news is that the process for answering these questions is the same as you’ll find in our chapter on Transition words, so check that out for more practice and ideas.

-Remember our process: Idea before, idea after, find one that links logically and fluidly.
+Remember the process: idea before, idea after, then find the option that links them logically and fluidly.

-Now let’s look at the answer choices and see which one connects all the ideas together the best.
+Now let’s test each answer choice and see which one connects these ideas best.

 D. Exploring the wonders of the universe has captivated humanity since ancient times.